Asheville Holiday Markets and Events – 2022

 A Guide To Asheville’s Holiday Events and Markets

 Bundle up and head to the NC Arboretum for the evening to enjoy a spectacular outdoor light display featuring over one million lights.
-Their 50 foot tree is lit up and lights in the Quilt Garden are time to holiday music.
+Their 50-foot tree is lit up, and lights in the Quilt Garden are timed to holiday music.

-Our kids especially love it because the Rocky Cove Railroad model trains run during Winter Lights.
-Apart from lights, the train, hot chocolate booths and live music, you’ll also find firepits and heaters.
-Smore’s kits are available for purchase
+The Rocky Cove Railroad model trains run during Winter Lights.
+There’s a special Polar Express one on the track!
+They also have hot chocolate booths, live music, fire pits and heaters.
+Smore’s kits are available for purchase and Santa is often wandering around.

 About the Winter Lights